deriv-com/deriv-app/packages/core/README.md

 ## Manual deployment using custom domain (CNAME)

-For manual deployment, it's necessary to use the file named `CNAME`, please put a custom domain to this file.
-It's only for the gh-pages branch of your local clone of deriv-app.
+For manual deployment, it's necessary to use the file named `CNAME`, please create `scripts/CNAME.txt` and put a custom domain to this file.
+It's only for the deployment on GitHub Pages for your forked repo of deriv-app.

 ## How to work with this project